alxn0/zet/docs/36/README.md

 # Weighted arithmetic average clustering

+#clustering #method

-lso called Weighted **Pair-Group Method using Arithmetic averages (WPGMA)**.
+Also called Weighted **Pair-Group Method using Arithmetic averages (WPGMA)**.
 It used a similar procedure than [UPGMA](../35), but gives equal weights to the two clusters (or object and cluster) that are about to fuse.
 In other words, it **downweight the distances in the largest group**.

 **Computation**